On Nontrivial Winning and Losing Parameters of Schmidt Games: General strategies in the Schmidt game

 Sometimes for simplicity we will also refer to existence the of positional strategies, i.e. to the following classical statement:

-\begin{thm}\cite{S} If a set $S$ is winning, there exists a \textit{positional} winning strategy; that is, a strategy that only depends on the most recent interval played and not the prior history of moves. \end{thm}
+\begin{prop}\cite{S} If a set $S$ is winning, there exists a \textit{positional} winning strategy; that is, a strategy that only depends on the most recent interval played and not the prior history of moves. \end{prop}

 The next four statements are the technical steps in proving Lemma~\ref{lemmain}; however, they are rather general and can be used separately in the further research.